|

 The different types of San Diego tides

 When the Moon is full or new, it's lined up with the Earth and the Sun.
-This alignment creates exceptionally strong gravitational forces that cause the tides in San Diego to be very high and very low.
+This alignment creates extra strong gravitational forces that cause the tides in San Diego to be very high and very low.
 These are known as Spring Tides (nothing to do with the season).
 On the other hand during the Moon's quarter phases, the Moon is at right angles to the Earth-Sun lineup.
 This cancels out some of the gravitational forces and the tides are weaker.
 These are called Neap Tides.
 Spring Tides and Neap Tides are about 20 percent higher and lower than normal.
 See the chart for San Diego tides.

 San Diego Proxigean Spring Tide